 Cauliflower: For best results, use frozen cauliflower florets.
-I almost always keep frozen cauliflower on hand because I can use it in so many different recipes.
+I almost always keep frozen cauliflower on hand because I use it in so many different recipes.

 Step One: Boil frozen cauliflower with a pinch of salt for around 20 minutes.